dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 <img src='/images/object_detection/ssd.png' width="70%"/>
 </p>

-To put simply, SSD approach is based on a feed-forward convolutional network that produces a fixed-size collection of bounding boxes and scores for the presence of object class instances in those boxes, followed by a non-maximum suppression step to produce the final detections.
+To put it simply, SSD approach is based on a feed-forward convolutional network that produces a fixed-size collection of bounding boxes and scores for the presence of object class instances in those boxes, followed by a non-maximum suppression step to produce the final detections.

 ### Choosing scales and aspect ratios for default boxes

 There are “extra feature layers” as seen in above architecture at the end that scale down in size.
 These varying-size feature maps help capture objects of different sizes, where each feature map is associated with a set of default bouding boxes.
 At each feature map cell, network predict the offsets relative to the default box shapes in the cell, as well as the per-class scores that indicate the presence of a class instance in each of those boxes.
 Specifically, for each box out of k at a given location, network computes c class scores and the 4 offsets relative to the original default box shape.
 This results in a total of (c + 4)k filters that are applied around each location in the feature map, yielding (c + 4)kmn outputs for a m × n feature map.
-Default boxes are similar to the anchor boxes used in Faster R-CNN only they are applied them to several feature maps of different resolutions.
+Default boxes are similar to the anchor boxes used in Faster R-CNN only they are applied to several feature maps of different resolutions.

 <p align="center">
 <img src='/images/object_detection/ssd_feature_map.png' width="60%"/>